nathanael-fijalkow/games_book/_sources/Classic/2_Regular/attractors.md

 We note that this operator is monotonic when equipping the powerset of vertices with the inclusion preorder: if $F \subseteq F'$ then $\PreE(F) \subseteq \PreE(F')$.
-Hence  {ref}`Theorem <1-thm:kleene>` applies: this operator has a least fixed point which we call the attractor of $\Win$ for Eve and write $\AttrE(\Win)$, and it is computed by the following sequence\footnote{For technical convenience we shift the sequence by one, ignoring the first term which is the empty set}: we let $\AttrE^0(\Win) = \Win$ and
+Hence  {prf:ref}`1-thm:kleene` applies: this operator has a least fixed point which we call the attractor of $\Win$ for Eve and write $\AttrE(\Win)$, and it is computed by the following sequence (For technical convenience we shift the sequence by one, ignoring the first term which is the empty se): we let $\AttrE^0(\Win) = \Win$ and

 $$